 Finally, go back to the OiFits viewer tab to see North-South and East-West cuts of the 2D-visibility function.
+As before, plot VISAMP & VISPHI as a function of RADIUS.

 Question : Is the visibility function closer to that of a Gaussian distribution or uniform disk?